 Is fluffy news as bad as fake news?

-Understandably, those stations are supported by local sponsors who don’t want controversy.
-However, that approach is a determining factor for what happens during elections.
+Understandably, those stations are supported by local sponsors who don’t want controversy and may even be biased.
 The Sinclair Broadcast Group, for example, made their local news stations give the same speech to millions of viewers pushing their own bias that was called out by CNN.

 What would Walter Cronkite say?